Do you want to start a blog on medium? But you don’t know where to start.

 You should read the submission guidelines before submitting your article.

-You should engage yourself with the community.
+Try to engage yourself with the community.
 Read their articles and try to add genuine comments and feedback.

 They may, in turn, visit your article or mention you in their writings.
 This will help you in reaching out to a new audience.